BloodyArmy/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Execution and files

-1. Download the project files to your local directory.
+1. Download the project files into your local directory.
 2. Load the ```run_analysis.R``` in R/RStudio.
 No parameter involved.
-3. The required dataset has been stored in `data/UCI HAR Dataset/` directory.
+3. The required dataset can be found in `~/data/UCI HAR Dataset` project files directory.
 ```
-Alternatively, you may remove the below commented section in run_analysis.R to re-download and unzip fresh copy of data.
+Alternatively, you may remove the commented section (#1 & #2 only) in run_analysis.R to re-download and unzip fresh copy of data.
 1.Download the file and place the file in the data folder
 2.Unzip the file
 ```